Frequently Asked Questions

 7. Other additional documents will be required for signature before the service can take place.

-Each cemetery has its own rules and regulations pertaining to grounds management, requests, floral regulations, tours, events, ceremonies and many other items.
-The best way to find out the rules and regulations for a particular cemetery is to review published documents on this website or by calling the Cemetery Responsible Officer.
+Each cemetery has its own rules and regulations pertaining to grounds management, floral regulations, tours, events, ceremonies and many other items.
+The best way to find out the rules and regulations for a particular cemetery is to review published documents on this website or by calling the Cemetery Responsible Official.

 Upright white marble headstones (13x24x4) generally contain 11 lines of text with or without an optional emblem of belief.
 Generally, the stone can accommodate 13 characters (including spaces) on the name line, and 15 characters (including spaces) on all other lines.
 A veteran's government headstone must contain name, rank, branch of service, date of birth and date of death.
 Other lines can include combat service and significant awards.
 An additional inscription, not to exceed three lines, can be used to show a term of endearment or reference (e.g. Loving Father, Husband and Son; Fought for Freedom; Proud Soldier, etc.).